Best Picks ✓ Prices verified March 2026

 What could be better

-- Large footprint — needs utility room space
+• Large footprint — measure your space first

 Bottom line: If you’re on city water and want the best protection available, this is the system to get.
 The price is higher than budget options, but the per-gallon cost is actually lower over 5 years because of the filter lifespan.